-You have already played a major scale in earlier lessons in this series.
-Major scales are the ‘standard’ scales from which most others are derived.
+You've already played a major scale in earlier lessons in this series.
+Major scales are the 'standard' scales from which most others are derived.

 You can use the notes of a C major scale to play easy guitar solos over many chord progressions in C major.
 Over time, you will be able to let your ears guide you to select the best notes and phrases.